 After you have given notice at your local register office, the notice will be displayed on their public notice board for the statutory waiting period of 28 days.

-If no legal objections are raised during this period, and both notices have been given, the superintendent's certificate for marriage will be issued.
+If no legal objections are raised during this period, and both notices have been given, the superintendent's schedule for marriage will be issued.

 If you are marrying at a register office or on approved premises this will happen electronically between registration offices; you are not required to do anything.

-If you are marrying in a church or other religious venue, the authorised person at the building will need these documents.
-For religious buildings within the Dudley Borough we will send these documents to the authorised person on your behalf regardless of which office you attended to give your notice, you will not need to do anything.
+If you are marrying in a church or other religious venue, the authorised person at the building will need this document.
+For religious buildings within the Dudley Borough we will send the schedule document to the authorised person on your behalf regardless of which office you attended to give your notice, you will not need to do anything.

-If you are marrying at a church or other religious building in another registration district (IE. not within the Dudley Borough) you will need to make arrangements with the register office for that district with regards to getting the certificates to the authorised person as these documents are printed locally.
+If you are marrying at a church or other religious building in another registration district (IE. not within the Dudley Borough) you will need to make arrangements with the register office for that district with regards to getting the schedule to the authorised person as this document is issued locally.

 Different offices operate different procedures.
 If you are forming a civil partnership a schedule document will be issued by the civil partnership registrar who is registering your partnership.

-If you are celebrating your marriage or civil partnership at Priory Hall or in a Dudley borough approved premise you will receive a confirmation letter and an information pack once both notices have been given.
+If you are celebrating your marriage or civil partnership at Priory Hall, Thomas Robinson Building or in a Dudley borough approved premise you will receive a confirmation letter and an information pack once both notices have been given.